LogoMist

 Defining shared behavior and contracts with Mist's signature ergonomics.

 Traits in Mist define a set of methods that a type must implement, facilitating polymorphism and shared behavior.
-While they mirror the logic of Rust traits, they utilize Mist’s type-first declaration style for method signatures.
+Method signatures use the fn keyword with *self for the instance parameter.

 Defining a Trait